This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Step 1: Melt the oils

-Place the beeswax, cocoa butter, and sweet almond oil into a a small pan – if you have one with a sauce-pouring spout then even better.
+Place the beeswax, cocoa butter, and sweet almond oil into a small pan – if you have one with a sauce-pouring spout then even better.
 Melt the oils completely using the double-boiler method: float the pan with oils inside a pan filled with boiling water.
-This insures that the oils melt evenly but don’t get too hot.
+This ensures that the oils melt evenly but don’t get too hot.

 Add the flavor oil (optional) and vitamin e oil and stir well.
 When I make lip balms I use a bamboo skewer to mix since it doesn’t pick up too much of the oil.
 Put a cold spoon in the oil and a lot of the lip balm will ‘stick’ to it when you take the spoon out.

 Step 4: Lid & label

 When the lip balms are at room temperature you can put the lids on.
 If you put them on before then, you could get condensation under the lids and you don’t want that.
 Moisture can affect shelf-life and cause the lip balms to go rancid.

 Label the tubes by wrapping paper around them and gluing/taping.
 A handwritten label makes it even more personal.
 The lip balms should be used by the nearest expiry date of the ingredients you use.
 Generally 1-2 years.